 Updating your BIOS is an advanced and somewhat risky procedure that can cause irreversible damage to your PC if you’re not careful.

 To see how to properly update the BIOS on your motherboard, check your motherboard manual for detailed instructions, as well as our article linked.

 Several users reported that updating their BIOS fixed the issue for them, so be extra cautious if you plan to use this solution.

-Solution 8 – Add/remove RAM modules
+8. Add/remove RAM modules

-Several users reported that they fixed the issue simply by removing one or two memory modules from their PC.
+Several users reported that they fixed the issue simply by adding or removing one or two memory modules to or from their PC.
 After doing that, the installation went smoothly.

 How do I fix 0xC1900101 error when installing Windows 11?

 - Press Windows + I then scroll down and click Troubleshoot.